PixelHUN/FNFChartReader/docs/character.md

 ### Creating a Character File for your own character

 Navigate to assets/characters and create a new .txt file with it's name being your characters name.<br>
-*Mom's character file sitting next to all the other character files.*
+*Mom's character file sitting next to all the other character files.*<br>
 ![mom file](https://user-images.githubusercontent.com/59181913/141501396-aa9b71cb-01bb-471a-b66e-22e6b741e735.png)

 A Character File stores information about that specific character.
 Each line is a new piece of information.